 Methodology.
-The approach we have developed is a natural generalisation of Bahr and Hutton's [2015] methodology to deal with non-terminating languages.
+Our approach is a natural generalisation of Bahr and Hutton's [2015] methodology to deal with non-terminating languages.
 The calculations proceed in a similar way, using the desire to apply induction hypotheses as the driving force for the calculation process, from which the compilation machinery then arises in a natural manner.
 The difference is that we now use bisimilarity rather than equality as the basis for the reasoning, and also exploit the monad laws for the partiality monad.
-Moreover, whereas previous work required moving to a relational semantics to deal with non-termination, using the partiality monad to making divergence explicit allows us to retain the use of a functional semantics.
+Moreover, whereas previous work required moving to a relational semantics to deal with non-termination, using the partiality monad to make divergence explicit allows us to retain the use of a functional semantics.
+Crucially, our generalisation to a monadic semantics also maintains a key property of Bahr and Hutton's approach, namely that almost all steps of the calculation are mechanical and do not require creative insight.
+Only a few steps require some creativity, when we need to solve an equation by introducing a clause for exec.
+It is in these steps that we make design decisions that influence the resulting compiler and virtual machine.